dortania/GPU-Buyers-Guide/README.md

 Well, you've come to the right place, we'll give a quick rundown on the situation and go into more detail on exact GPUs we recommend.

-## A quick refresher with NVIDIA and web drivers
+## A quick refresher with NVIDIA and Web Drivers

 ![WebDrivers](WebDrivers.gif)